kaholau/RemotePen/Readme.md

-This is my Android and Chrome App course project
+This is my Android and Chrome App course project in 2016